mami-project/pto3-go/doc/API.md

 ### Condition Set Intersection Queries

+**NOTE: Condition set intersection queries are not yet supported by the PTO.**
+This section documents future functionality.

 A query created with one or more `intersect_condition` parameters is a set intersection query.
 First, observations matching the selection parameters are selected.
 Then, the observations are grouped by paths, and only paths within each set listed in `intersect_condition` parameters are selected.

 An `intersect_condition` parameter is either a full condition name (i.e., without wildcards), or a full condition name prefixed with the character `!`